De Sitter-invariant approach to cosmology: De Sitter-invariant general relativity

-with $w$ a constant.
+with $w$ a numerical constant.
+Considering that the same ordinary matter is the source of both gravitation and dark energy, this is an expected result.
 Comparing the trace~\eqref{TraceEM} of the energy-momentum current with the trace~\eqref{KtraceBis2} of the proper conformal current, we see that, even though $p_m$ and $p_\Lambda$ satisfy the same equation of state, they naturally enter the field equation~\eqref{NewEinsteinTrace2} with opposite signs concerning $\varepsilon_m$ and $\varepsilon_\Lambda$, respectively.
-This difference is due uniquely to the different sources of gravitation and dark energy: whereas the source of gravitation is the energy-momentum current of ordinary matter, the source of $\Lambda$ is the proper conformal current of ordinary matter.
-In this theory, therefore, the source of the dark energy does not need to satisfy its own equation of state.
+This difference is due uniquely to the mathematical intricacies of the proper conformal current, the source of the background de Sitter spacetime.
+Therefore, in the de Sitter-invariant approach to cosmology, the source of dark energy does not need to satisfy an exotic equation of state to produce a repulsive interaction.